SMRxT/style-guide/elm/README.md

     |> required "zip" string
 ```

-This will also make it easier to add [optional fields](http://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest/Json-Decode-Pipeline#optional) where necessary.

 [json2elm](http://json2elm.org/) can generate pipeline-style decoders from
 raw JSON and convert from other/older styles of decoders.